Listen to the Layers: Mitigating Hallucinations with Inter-Layer Disagreement: CoCoA: Confusion and Consistency Aware Decoder

 \subsubsection{Risk Points}

 Prior research has identified that the tokens predicted with high confidence are typically less prone to error~\cite{guo2017icml, zhu2023emnlp}. \cite{li-contrastive2023acl} proposed an approach to detect the positions that might lead to inaccurate decoding.
-These high risk points, called the divergence points, are identified Divergence points are identified using the method similar to that proposed by~\cite{li-contrastive2023acl}, and also used by~\cite{lu2024diver}.
+These high risk points, called the divergence points, are identified using the method similar to that proposed by~\cite{li-contrastive2023acl}, and also used by~\cite{lu2024diver}.
+As in~\cite{li-contrastive2023acl} and~\cite{lu2024diver}, we first calculate the set ${\cal C}_i$ using